My property is empty/will soon be empty. Do I still have to pay council tax?

 Empty property premium

-As from 1 April 2019 properties empty for a period in excess of 2 years will be charged council tax at 200% of the full charge (100% council tax charge plus 100% levy).
+As from 1 April 2024 properties empty for a period in excess of 1 year will be charged council tax at 200% of the full charge (100% council tax charge plus 100% premium).
+Prior to 1 April 2024 this was for a period in excess of 2 years.

-As from 1 April 2020 properties empty for a period in excess of 5 years will be charged council tax at 300% of the full charge (100% council tax charge plus 200% levy).
+As from 1 April 2020 properties empty for a period in excess of 5 years will be charged council tax at 300% of the full charge (100% council tax charge plus 200% premium).

-As from 1 April 2021 properties empty for a period in excess of 10 years will be charged council tax at 400% of the full charge (100% council tax charge plus 300% levy).
+As from 1 April 2021 properties empty for a period in excess of 10 years will be charged council tax at 400% of the full charge (100% council tax charge plus 300% premium).

-This levy charge is set against the property and not the individual council tax account.
-This means if you purchase a property that has already been empty as above beforehand it will be liable for the levy charge.
+This premium charge is set against the property and not the individual council tax account.
+This means if you purchase a property that has already been empty for over 1 year before you purchased it or it goes over a year empty after you purchase it, it will be liable for the above applicable premium charge.